-Effective July 1, 2025, Section 30 would require AOE to develop a three-year strategic plan on Special Education in consultation with the State Advisory Panel on Special Education.
-The plan would have to include unambiguous measurable outcomes, a timeline for implementation, and be designed to ensure successful implementation of Act 173.6 It would also need to outline the supports and processes necessary for the transition to a weighted funding formula for Special Education to succeed, including a suggested transition timeline and benchmarks for success.
+Effective July 1, 2025, Section 30 requires AOE to develop a three-year strategic plan on Special Education in consultation with the State Advisory Panel on Special Education.
+The plan will have to include unambiguous measurable outcomes, a timeline for implementation, and be designed to ensure successful implementation of Act 173.6 It would also need to outline the supports and processes necessary for the transition to a weighted funding formula for Special Education to succeed, including a suggested transition timeline and benchmarks for success.

-The plan would have to be submitted by December 1, 2025.
-On or before December 1 of 2026, 2027, 2028, and 2029, AOE would be required to submit a detailed update on the strategic plan's implementation and any recommendations for legislative changes needed to ensure a successful transition to a weighted funding model and continued successful implementation of Act 173.
+The plan will be submitted by December 1, 2025.
+On or before December 1 of 2026, 2027, 2028, and 2029, AOE is required to submit a detailed update on the strategic plan's implementation and any recommendations for legislative changes needed to ensure a successful transition to a weighted funding model and continued successful implementation of Act 173.

-Effective July 1, 2025, Section 31 would establish one new permanent, classified position at AOE to support the development and implementation of the strategic plan. \$150,000 would be appropriated from the General Fund to AOE in fiscal year 2026 to fund this position.
+Effective July 1, 2025, Section 31 will establish one new permanent, classified position at AOE to support the development and implementation of the strategic plan. \$150,000 is appropriated from the General Fund to AOE in fiscal year 2026 to fund this position.